mehulagg/gitlab_test/doc/topics/autodevops/upgrading_auto_deploy_dependencies.md

 This guide provides instructions how to upgrade your deployments with newer and different major version of Auto Deploy dependencies.

-## Which dependency version is my project currently using?
+## Before starting the upgrade process, you need to find out what dependency version your project is using

 To check the current versions,